me-soumen/soil-trails/README.md

 1. **Clone or fork** this repo
 2. Open the site from `index.html`
-3. Go to `Add or Update State` page to add new soil entries
+3. Go to `Add State` page to add new soil entries
 4. View updated details in the main state table

 ---